 Waste Products from Chemicals in Cultivation:

 The regular application of pesticides, insecticides, and herbicides during the growing process of horticultural crops is one of the major source of these waste elements.
 They are mostly made up of solid garbage, such as bottles and containers of pesticides.
 These chemical applications are frequently overseen by unskilled, rural farmers in poor nations.
 As a result, farmers or users usually neglect to dispose of such solid trash.
 An unbalanced state of the ecosystem is the result of this negligence.
-About 2% of pesticides are typically left unused in their containers, which results in the toxic ingredients being thrown into adjacent ponds or open fields.
+About 2% of pesticides are typically left unused in their containers, which results in the toxic ingredients being thrown into adjacent ponds or open fields (reference).
 Serious environmental problems including food poisoning, water contamination, and air pollution can result from this type of carelessness (Buzby& Jeffrey, 2011).

 Unconsumed waste foods and kitchen waste:

 A portion of the global population faces daily hunger and food scarcity, while others in other regions of the world waste food without considering food security.
 Foods grown in gardens, including fruits, vegetables and grain crops end up as kitchen waste every day in our household.
-Fruits make up around 20% of horticulture waste in America, followed by vegetables at 30% and miscellaneous items at 25%.
-An estimated trillions of US dollars are wasted on food each year (Hassan et al., 2022).
+Fruits make up around 20% of horticulture waste in America, followed by vegetables at 30% and miscellaneous items at 25% (reference).
+An estimated trillion of US dollars are wasted on food each year (Hassan et al., 2022).
 In this regard, the global situation is equally concerning.

 Waste Management

-Waste needs to be collected, moved, processed, disposed of or recycled.
+Waste needs to be collected, moved, processed, disposed or recycled.
 A typical waste management system includes pre-treatment, processing, transportation, collection, and final residual abatement.
 Waste management seeks to create healthy living conditions in order to reduce the amount of material that enters or leaves society and to encourage the reuse of material within society.

 This waste management paradigm includes the following goals: